SolRoyale/solanaraffleaibot.github.io/README.md

 These contests can be hosted on any platform or game that the host chooses.
 However, for the purpose of Sol Royale Bot at this point in time, it will only be used for participants to play the online multiplayer game 'Stumble Guys'.

-In order to use Sol Royale Bot, you must be subscribed to the Sol Royale Channel on Telegram.
+In order to use Sol Royale Bot, you must be subscribed to the Sol Royale Channel and Sol Royale Group on Telegram.